Sverresborg: Sverresborg Trøndelag Folk Museum

 In 1914 the area surrounding the ruins of King Sverre's medieval castle was appropriated for the site of the new open-air museum.
 Today the castle ruins are adjoining the Sverresborg Trøndelag Folk Museum.
 The museum had started in 1909, when a group of enthusiasts decided to gather buildings and objects characteristic of the area for purposes of preservation.
 The area around the fortress ruins was set aside for purposes of building a museum and the collection has grown steadily since then.
 Sverresborg Trøndelag Folk Museum is one of the largest cultural history museums in Norway.
 There are more than 60 buildings on the site now, covering a broad ethnological range.

+In 1938, excavations were undertaken on the site and a skeleton was discovered in the filled in well, thought to date from 1197 battle recorded in the Sverris Saga.
+It took until 2016 for most of the skeleton to be retrieved.
+In 2024 the skeleton was identified as a man who had been injured and died shortly before being placed in the well.
+He was in his late 30s or 40s, around 180cm tall and of sturdy build.
+He suffered from a lung condition and spinal issues, possibly tuberculosis.
+DNA sequencing from a tooth placed his origin as from Agder in southern Norway, and identified him as blonde with blue eyes.